Profunctorial algebras: Relations in a bicategory

 \begin{definition} A \emph{span} from $A$ to $B$ in $\K$ is a pair of arrows $A \xleftarrow{q} E \xrightarrow{p} B$.
 A \emph{morphism of spans} consists of an arrow and two invertible $2$-cells as in the diagram: Two such morphisms $(f\colon E \to E'$, $\nu_0\colon q' f \cong q$, $\nu_1\colon p'f \cong p)$ and $(g\colon E \to E'$, $\gamma_0\colon q'g \cong q$, $\gamma_1\colon p'g \cong p)$ are \emph{isomorphic} if there is an invertible $2$-cell $\delta\colon f \cong g$ such that $\gamma_0 \cdot q'\delta = \nu_0$ and $\gamma_1 \cdot p' \delta = \nu_1$.
 We denote by $\Span{\K}(A,B)$ the (ordinary) category whose objects are spans $A \to B$ and whose arrows are isomorphism classes of morphisms of spans. \end{definition}

 A span of functions $A \xleftarrow{q} E \xrightarrow{p} B$ in $\Set$ naturally yields the relation $\{ (q(e),p(e)) \in A \times B \mid e \in E \}$, and similarly in $\Pos$.
 However, in $\Pos$, we want to capture not just mere relations, but the \emph{strengthening-closed} ones.
 For a span $A \to B$ in $\Pos$ to give rise to a strengthening-closed relation, it needs to be a so-called \emph{two-sided fibration}.
-A second obstacle to modeling relations as spans is that, while a span always gives rise to a relation, a relation may be computed by different spans.
+A second obstacle to modeling relations as spans is that, while every span gives rise to a relation, a given relation may be determined by different spans.
 In $\Set$, for instance, spans $A \to B$ correspond precisely to functions $R \to A \times B$, whereas relations correspond to \emph{injective} functions $R \hookrightarrow A \times B$.
-In a bicategory, this restriction means asking for the two-sided fibration to be \emph{discrete}.
+In a bicategory, the analogue of this restriction is to ask for the two-sided fibration to be \emph{discrete}.

-The exact definitions of two-sided fibrations (TSFs) and two-sided discrete fibrations (TSDFs) are quite technical, and we thus defer them to \Cref{app:A2}.
-To understand the rest of this paper, it is instead enough to have in mind: the characterizations, given in \Cref{ex:two-sided-discrete-fibrations}, of TSDFs in our running examples; the fact that TSDFs are spans, which the constructions of \Cref{sec:03} crucially rely on; a generic way of constructing TSDFs we describe in the rest of this section.
+The exact definition of two-sided fibrations (TSFs) is quite technical, and we thus defer it to \Cref{app:A2}.
+We instead directly give an alternative characterization of two-sided discrete fibrations.
+To understand the rest of this paper, it is instead enough to have in mind: \begin{enumerate} \item the characterizations given in \Cref{ex:two-sided-discrete-fibrations}, of TS(D)Fs in our running example; \item the fact that TSDFs are spans, which the constructions of \Cref{sec:03} crucially rely on; \item a generic way of constructing TSDFs that we describe in the rest of this section. \end{enumerate}